etonedemid/zomdroid-/README.md

 ## Supporting Development

 This is an independent project.
-To help keep it going, financial contributions are welcome via [Ko-Fi](https://ko-fi.com/liamelui).
+I do not accept donations at the moment.

 ## Feedback

-Please report issues or suggest features via [GitHub Issues](https://github.com/liamelui/zomdroid/issues)
+Please report issues or suggest features via GitHub Issues

 ## Credits & Third-Party Sources
 - [OpenJDK](https://github.com/openjdk/jdk) (Android port by [PojavLauncherTeam](https://github.com/PojavLauncherTeam/android-openjdk-build-multiarch)) - Used as the Java backend